Post-game nutrition recovery for late night games

 Nutrition for junior athletes

-Nutrition strategies for junior athletes should focus on adequate fuelling, recovery, hydration and sport-specific needs as priorities.
-When an overall healthy eating strategy is adopted, with consideration of sports nutrition principles applied to training and competition (and individual growth stage and hunger!), body composition will often work itself out.
-For those junior athletes who may need some extra support, an accredited sports dietitian can assist junior athletes and their families to make nutrition choices to support their training, competition and day-to-day needs while also considering their growth, health and well-being.
+When an overall healthy eating strategy is adopted, with consideration of sports nutrition principles applied to training and competition (and individual growth stage and hunger!), body composition will often work itself out where it is meant to be.
+For those junior athletes who may need some extra support, an Accredited Sports Dietitian can assist individuals and their families to make nutrition choices to support their training, competition and day-to-day needs while also considering their growth, health and well-being.

 For regular nutrition updates, you can follow me on Instagram, Facebook and LinkedIn for nutrition updates and practical performance nutrition ideas.